 - Section Editor — Viral Infections

-Molluscum contagiosum is the name of a virus that causes a common skin infection of the same name.
-The infection can develop in children and adults.
+Molluscum contagiosum is the name of a virus that causes a skin infection of the same name.
+The infection is common and can develop in children and adults.
 The virus is spread by skin-to-skin contact or by contact with an object with the virus on it, such as a used towel or washcloth.
 Symptoms of molluscum include small, skin-colored growths on the skin.

-Molluscum contagiosum usually resolves on its own without complications after a number of months.
-Treatment is recommended to get rid of growths in the genital area.
-Treatment for molluscum in other areas is optional, and may be performed to prevent spread to new areas on the skin.
+Molluscum contagiosum usually resolves on its own without complications after a number of months to up to a year.
+While treatment for molluscum is optional, it may be performed for cosmetic reasons and to prevent spread to new areas on the skin.

 More detailed information about molluscum is available to readers by subscription.
 (See "Molluscum contagiosum".)

 ●Small, dome-shaped bumps with a dimple in the center (picture 1).
 The bumps are the size of a pinhead to pencil eraser (2 to 5 millimeters).
 Most people have a group or line of bumps together.
 People with a weakened immune system may develop larger bumps in large groups.

 ●The bumps are skin-colored to white, do not hurt, and usually do not itch.

 ●The bumps can appear anywhere on the body except the palms of the hands and soles of the feet.